Highland Orchard Farm

 Last of the livestock are the Berkshire/Old Spot pigs, which were introduced to the farm in 2016.
 They are raised in the hilly woods on the property, where they are free to forage for roots, nuts, berries, and leaves.
 What’s truly amazing about the pigs at Highland Orchard, is that they are supplemented with organic feed that is sprouted.
 As you’d see under the Foodwaze principles, we’re advocates of humans eating sprouted grains as a way to aid their digestion and capture more of their nutritional value.
 This is a benefit the Lyssys are passing along to their hogs, albeit not without tremendous labor and dedication.
 First they must buy the organic grains.
 Then they must coax them along until they sprout, doing so without letting them spoil.

 We’ve gotten this far without talking about the “orchard” part of this operation.
 Using organic practices, they are growing cider apples which they hope to contribute to the growing cider industry in the area.
 A permaculture/regenerative component to the orchards is the benefit of feeding unused fruit to the pigs, limiting waste and helping further enhance the animals’ diets.

 Lastly is the vineyard, which contains a variety of vinifera, or European, grapes commonly used in wines.
 Due to the susceptibility of these grapes to black rot, some spraying is done, but the farm is devoted to seeking out organic practices for the future, a pledge that seems entirely sincere as evidenced by its overall commitment to clean farming practices.

-You can purchase Highland Orchard meat at their farm store, which is open on Saturdays.
+You can purchase Highland Orchard meat online to pick up at their farm store on Friday afternoons.
 Or please click on the Places tab to find other locations around the area.
 We look forward to watching the number of locations grow in the future, along with this impressive farm.